 lofts in monumental cheese warehouse

-Cheese Warehouse ‘De Producent’ in Gouda, the international famous Dutch Cheese Capital, experienced a spectacular transformation to residential lofts.
+Cheese Warehouse ‘De Producent’ in Gouda, the internationally famous Dutch Cheese Capital, experienced a spectacular transformation to residential lofts.
 Mei architects and planners together with White House Development initiated this successful development.
-In the heart of the building a spacious atrium is created, enclosed by 52 unique and sophisticated loft homes.
+In the heart of the building, a spacious atrium is created, enclosed by 52 unique and sophisticated loft homes.
 Because of the innovative re-use of elements from the old cheese warehouse, like the original cheese boards, you can still experience the 100-year-old history of making cheese.

-Dark alley transformed into light atrium
+Dark alley transformed into a light atrium

 Circularity in this project is not only for sustainability and cost-effectivity reasons, but it gives sense to the building by keeping the 100-year-old history alive.